osipov/compose-postgres-openwhisk/README.md

 This will create a ```compose-postgres-openwhisk``` folder in your current working directory.

 Most of the code behind the action is in the ```server/service.js``` file in the functions listed below.
 As evident from the function names, once the action is triggered with a JSON object containing address data, the process is to first query the Pitney Bowes geolocation data to validate the address and to obtain the latitude and the longitude geolocation coordinates.
-Next, the process retrives a connection to the Compose Postgres database, runs a SQL insert statement to put the address along with the coordinates into the database, and returns the connection back to the connection pool.
+Next, the process retrieves a connection to the Compose Postgres database, runs a SQL insert statement to put the address along with the coordinates into the database, and returns the connection back to the connection pool.

 ```
 queryPitneyBowes